maikopruett/garmin-rino-custom-maps/README.md

 ## Coordinate System Support

-The script automatically handles coordinate system conversion:
+The script automatically handles coordinate system conversion using GDAL's built-in `osr` module:
-- **Detects CRS**: Reads the coordinate reference system from GeoTIFF metadata
+- **Detects CRS**: Reads the coordinate reference system from GeoTIFF metadata (WKT format)
-- **Converts to WGS84**: Transforms coordinates to WGS84 (EPSG:4326) required for KML
+- **Converts to WGS84**: Transforms coordinates to WGS84 (EPSG:4326) required for KML using `osr.CoordinateTransformation`
 - **Handles projections**: Works with UTM, State Plane, and other projected coordinate systems
-- **Fallback detection**: If CRS metadata is missing, attempts to detect from coordinate values
+- **No extra dependencies**: Uses only GDAL - no need for pyproj or other packages!

 If your GeoTIFF uses a projected coordinate system (like UTM), the script will automatically convert it to geographic coordinates (latitude/longitude) for the KML file.